bookofproofs/bookofproofs.github.io/_sources/history/19th-century/thompson-darcy.md

 9. Developed methods to compare the size and shape of organisms of different species.
 10. Developed methods to accurately compare the size and shapes of organisms to draw evolutionary conclusions.

-Born 2 May1860, Edinburgh, Scotland.
+Born 2 May 1860, Edinburgh, Scotland.
 Died 21 June 1948, St Andrews, Fife, Scotland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Thompson_DArcy/)